sebastian989/SwiftModelMapper/README.md

 ### CocoaPods:

-ParceSwift is available through [CocoaPods](http://cocoapods.org).
+SwiftModelMapper is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod 'ParceSwift'
+    pod 'SwiftModelMapper'

 ### Copying files into your project

-1. Drag and Drop ParceSwift folder into your project
+1. Drag and Drop SwiftModelMapper folder into your project
 2. In "Choose options dialog" check "Copy items if needed" and select "Create Groups" option, then press finish Button.

 ## Usage

-First you need to import ParceSwift in AppDelegate or where you want:
+First you need to import SwiftModelMapper in AppDelegate or where you want:
 ```
-import ParceSwift
+import SwiftModelMapper
 ```

 #### Important things